alema-r/pet-food-backend/README.md

 - User registration / login (to obtain the JWT token)

 The websocket client will generate two different types of events:
-- Events relating to the collection and delivery processEvents reguarding the process
+- Events related to the collection and delivery process
 - Events emitted by a weight scale on board of the veichle every second

 The backend has also the job of checking (based on the websocket events) if: